 A mostly failed experiment attempting to use RNNs to predict a Haskell type signature given the function name and the three prior type signatures in the file.
-A BS/MS student is building on this work—this report is placed online so there's something to cite.
+A BS/MS student built on this work—this report was placed online so there was something to cite.
 Though my experiment failed, I'm still optimistic about the motivation.
 Writing specs is hard—can we use semantic information in names to suggest specifications which could then be fed to a program synthesizer?
-Compared to regular code, specifications have that advantage that they are an unordered set of properties.
+Compared to regular code, specifications have the advantage that they are an unordered set of properties.
 You (the human or computer) can generate them in any order and may add and remove individual items freely (unlike additions and removal of code, which generally necessitates lots of reworking and cleanup).
 If I were to revisit this project, I'd reformulate the problem to predicting a set of properties rather than whole type signatures.
 To start, the return type would be a property in the set and the input argument types would each be a a property in the set (effectively, arguments would be treated as a set rather an ordered list).
 But by treating properties as elements of a set, you're not limited to just predicting types: you might predict properties such as "Is this function is recursive?" or "How long is this function?" or "Does this function preserve the input size?" and all of these other properties, along with the type properties, could form the specification of the function for static checkers or a synthesizer.

 Computers can't pray.